 Winner best non-residential project: Stoney Rise Cellar Door, 96 Hendersons Lane Gravelly Beach, Owners: Joe and Lou Holyman, Designer: Cumulus Studio.

 40 minutes from Launceston at Gravelly Beach perched high on a hill with sweeping views of the Tamar River and the Holyman’s vineyard, the architecturally designed Cellar Door was completed in 2020.
-Lou Holyman was closely involved in the design of the Cellar Door with Cumulous Studio Architects and wanted to provide a unique experience for customers to the vineyard.
+Lou Holyman was closely involved in the design of the Cellar Door with Cumulus Studio Architects and wanted to provide a unique experience for customers to the vineyard.

 Key design features include an impressive angular design which draws the eye up whilst encompassing large picture windows to make the most of the view.
 Spotted gum window trims and joinery have been used internally along with clay brick floors and brick walls to give the Cellar Door a warm and inviting feel which can be opened up to the outside court yard area via large glass sliding panels.